grpc/proposal/A110-child-channel-plugins.md

   Options** or **Stats Handlers**) to that internal connection.

     ```go
-    // WithChildDialOptions returns a ServerOption that specifies a list of
+    // ChildChannelOptions returns a ServerOption that specifies a list of
     // DialOptions to be applied to the server's internal child channels
     // (e.g., the xDS control plane connection).
-    func WithChildDialOptions(opts ...DialOption) ServerOption {
+    func ChildChannelOptions(opts ...DialOption) ServerOption {
         return newFuncServerOption(func(o *serverOptions) {
             o.childDialOptions = opts
         })